dynatrace-extensions/ceph/README.md

 - Aim to shorten analysis time, required to find out root cause of possible system failures, to the minimum.

+- Want to be notified about any critical events or issues that might arise, such as degraded objects or failed services, thanks to the possibility of creating custom alerting rules.

 ## This enables you to:

 - Monitor host resources usage and its capacity levels.